Skip to main content

 • Completed and signed application

-The online application will collect your personal information and will also ask for a personal statement (750 words maximum) addressing the following questions:
+• The online application will collect your personal information and will also ask for a personal statement addressing specific questions

 • Students are required to pay an initial deposit to secure his/her place in the course.
 Those who do not get admitted to a course will receive a refund of the initial deposit